h8d13/Mac-G5-2005-Restore/README.md

 How can we get updates for Fienix?
 ----
+Can be a little difficult due to the OS and how debian updates needs system architecture signatures.
+Ge to root

 su
+adminRootPW

 cd

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys <key_id>

-Sources for my G5 add to synaptic:
+Sources for my G5 add to synaptic (Start menu > Administration):
+Find repositories in top bar.

 # binary default
 deb http://ftp.ports.debian.org/debian-ports/ unstable main